MatthijsKamstra/haxejs/01jquery/example.md

 Check the [code folder](https://github.com/MatthijsKamstra/haxejs/tree/master/01jquery/code) for more comments.

-This is an jQuery example, the example are taken from the hompage of [http://jquery.com/](http://jquery.com/).
+This is a jQuery example, the example are taken from the hompage of [http://jquery.com/](http://jquery.com/).

 **Quick reminder:**
 >Haxe does not allow using `$` as a class name or a function name, but `$` is just a short-hand to jQuery.
 >However, Haxe requires all class names start with capital letter, so it is JQuery not jQuery.

-So in short: you replace `$(...)` with `new JQuery(...)` and it will work fine.
+So in short: you replace `$(...)` with `new JQuery(...)` and it will work.

 *Read more about this [here](about.md)*